Man lynched at Singhu border for 'desecrating' holy book, hand chopped off | Law-Order

 A man was lynched, his hand chopped off and the body bearing over 10 wounds caused by sharp-edged weapons tied to a barricade at a farmers' protest site at Kundli near the Delhi-Haryana border, a gruesome incident being blamed on a group of Nihangs.

+Hours after the macabre crime, a man wearing the blue robes of the Sikhs’ Nihang order, appeared before the media, claiming that he had “punished” the victim for “desecrating” a holy book.

+Other Nihangs claimed he had “surrendered” to police, who were yet to confirm this till late in the evening.
+They were, however, questioning some suspects.

-In a video clip on social media, some Nihangs are seen standing around the injured man with his severed left hand close to his head.
+Earlier, in a video clip that surfaced on social media, some Nihangs are seen standing around the injured man with his severed left hand close to his head.
 The group is heard accusing him of desecrating a Sikh holy book.

+The video shows the Nihang group asking the badly injured man, who is pleading with them in Punjabi, where he had come from and who sent him.

 “The Kundli police station received information at 5 am that a body was found near the farmers' protest site,'' a Sonipat police official said.